tjtmddnjswkd/EDx2/README.md

       -sp (path dir to save outputs)
       -lr 1e-04
       -str exBERT
-      -config (path to config file of original BERT) -config_s (path to config file of TinyBERT) (path to config file of tiny extension module)
+      -config (path to config file of original BERT) (path to config file of extension module)
+      -config_s (path to config file of TinyBERT) (path to config file of tiny extension module)
       -vocab (path to vocab file)
       -pm_p (path to state dict of pretrained BERT) -dp (path to your training data)
       -ls (max length of sequence)
+      -wp -1
       -do_lower
+      -t_ex_only